rasbt/LLMs-from-scratch/README.md

 # Table of Contents

-Please note that the `Readme.md` file is a Markdown (`.md`) file.
+Please note that this `README.md` file is a Markdown (`.md`) file.
 If you have downloaded this code bundle from the Manning website and are viewing it on your local computer, I recommend using a Markdown editor or previewer for proper viewing.
 If you haven't installed a Markdown editor yet, [MarkText](https://www.marktext.cc) is a good free option.

 Alternatively, you can view this and other files on GitHub at [https://github.com/rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch).